samuelkomera/pos/Kiosk-Mode-CentOS.md

 1. sudo yum update && sudo yum upgrade
 2. Create User Accounts
    * Create 2 users.
 One user is already created -- the account you’re logged in as.
-For this we’ll assume the account name        is pos.
-Create a second user named kiosk.
+For this we’ll assume the account name        is __pos__.
+Create a second user named __kiosk__.
 This will become the auto-logged in user.<br>

      As a __root user__ run the following commands:
      ~~~